1. Home

 Myanmar earthquake: What is MSF doing and how can I help?

-On 28 March, a 7.7 magnitude earthquake struck central Myanmar, near the city of Mandalay.
+On Friday 28 March, a 7.7 magnitude earthquake struck central Myanmar.
+From the epicentre in the city of Sagaing, the tremor was felt across Thailand, Bangladesh, China and Laos.

 Given the scale and intensity of the earthquake, the impact on people could be devastating, particularly for those who require immediate life-saving assistance due to trauma injuries.